volab/IoT_EPS/_1_userDoc/source/variable.rst

 ====================================================================================================
 sysIoteps of **CSystem** class.
 This class should surround all system servitudes.

-Is it possible and/or necessary to hold in this class the following features:
+It should be possible and/or necessary to hold in this class the following features:

 - FtpServer ftpSrv;
 - CSystem sysIoteps;
 - CServerWeb webServeur;
 - CRtc rtc;
 - void wifiLedFlash( int speed, int count ); //defined at the end of the present file
 - ConfigParam cParam;
 - Credential wifiCred;
 - CPowerPlug \*plugs;
 - CRGB colorLeds[NUM_LEDS];
 - bool simpleManualMode = false;
 - CFlasherNanoExp wifiLed;
 - int mainPowerSwitchState;